juruen/cavalieri/README.md

 ---------------

 You can easily test your rules without putting them in production.
-In the root directory of *cavalieri-template* there is Python script that will help you to find out if your rules are doing what you expect.
+In the root directory of *cavalieri-template* there is a Python script that will help you to find out if your rules are doing what you expect.

 The way it works is pretty simple.
 Open *test_rules.py* and add the events that